ArpiJain06/youtube-summarizer/README.md

 # youtube-summarizer
-enter a youtube url and get it's summary in your prefferred language
+Enter a You Tube URL and get it's summary in your preferred language.
+You can also liten to the summary